uber-web/math.gl/docs/developer-guide/math/view-and-projection.md

 ## Remarks

-- As always, matrices are presented here in row major notation, however math.gl stores them internally in column major format to match WebGL requirements.
+- As always, matrices are presented here in row major notation, however math.gl stores them internally in column major format to match WebGL conventions.